Monday, August 26, 2013

 Jesse Eisenberg, Woody Harrelson, Isla Fisher, Dave Franco, Michael Caine, Mark Ruffalo and Morgan Freeman were all professionally committed to their roles and demonstrated the acting money could buy.
 While the leading role could have gone to Cillian Murphy or Jim Sturgess, Eisenberg was good enough at being the lead.

-I have value in this big-budgeted elaborate film with its ingenious aspects.
-It isn't a sci-fi-themed caper of going into people's dreams like Inceptionjust showcasing elaborate illusions and tricks.
+I appreciate this big-budget, elaborate film with its ingenious aspects.
+It isn't a sci-fi-themed caper like Inception, where you go into people's dreams.
+It just showcases elaborate illusions and tricks.
 If you enjoyed this film, you also watch similar magic-themed non-heist movies, The Prestige and The Illusionist, for obvious comparisons to NOW YOU SEE ME.

 Star rating: (4/5) Good Movie